 Budget 2020: National Police University, National Forensic Science varsity to be set up

-New Delhi, Feb 01: The government has proposed to set up a National Police University and a National Forensic Science University, Finance Minister Nirmala Sitharaman said on Saturday.
+New Delhi, Feb 01: The government has proposed to set up a National Police University and a National Forensic Science University, Finance Minister Nirmala Sitharaman said on Saturday during her second union budget presentation.

 Presenting the Budget for 2020-21, Sitharaman said Rs 99,300 crore has been allocated for the education sector and Rs 3,000 crore for skill development.
 Sitharaman said the Narendra Modi government will soon announce a new education policy.